Many forex traders use technical indicators as part of their technical analysis toolbox.

-Here’s a quick recap of what we discussed in this lesson:
+Here’s a quick recap of what we discussed in the previous lessons:

 There are two types of indicators: leading and lagging.

 - A leading indicator or an oscillator gives a signal before the new trend or reversal occurs.

 - A lagging indicator or trend-following indicator gives a signal after the trend has started.